whiprandolph/bestseller/Part 0 - Introduction/00 - Introduction - Unhealthy Cultures Seem so Similar.md

-## Can Whole Nations Exist Without Sexism, Racism, Pollution, Dishonest Leaders, Rich and Poor, Disconnection from Nature, and Child Abuse?
+## Introduction: Can Whole Nations Exist Without Sexism, Racism, Pollution, Dishonest Leaders, Rich and Poor, Disconnection from Nature, and Child Abuse?

 I grew up in a middle-class family in the United States.
 Even though my life had always been pretty comfortable, by my mid-20s I had the sense that something in my culture was deeply wrong.